TablePress/TablePress/readme.txt

 == Changelog ==

+= Version 1.1.1 =
+* Fixed a bug with CSS handling that broke some TablePress Extensions

 = Version 1.1 =
 * Experimental import for Excel files (.xls and .xlsx)
 * More math functions in formulas (including if-conditionals, statistical functions, ...)